 Leipzig exceeded all expectations on my first visit shortly after the New Year.
 In my memory, it was a grey industrial city during the GDR, where brown coal created an oppressive atmosphere.

-But Leipzig is a remarkably green city: Within 5 minutes you can walk through the Auwald, in the Clara Zetkin park or cycle along the river White Elster, where you can reach Hallehistory of lignite is also true, but the excavated holes in the landscape are filled with water and south of Leipzig and are now called Leipziger Neuseenland.
+But Leipzig is a remarkably green city: within 5 minutes you can cycle through the Auwald forest, in Clara Zetkin park or along the river Weisse Elster, where you can cycle without stopping all the way to the Halle.

-Leipzig as a bicycle city
+Leipzig as a cycling city

 The bicycle is ideal for exploring the area, and in Germany Leipzig is one of the most bicycle-friendly cities.
 The ADFC organises an annual cycling climate test and Leipzig took part in the 2018 cycling climate test.
 Compared to the Netherlands or Belgium, Leipzig still has a lot to do in terms of cycle paths and especially safety.
 So #MehrPlatzFürsRad: starting with the ring around the city centre

 Cycling in Leipzig during Corona

 Corona could have led to 40% less car traffic in German cities.
 At the same time, rbb|24 counted more cyclists in Berlin at the weekend because people were working from home during the week.
 Berlin was in the news with pop-up bike lanes in the German capital for #MehrPlatzFürMenschen.

 In Leipzig and Saxony, the bicycle is recommended as a safe means of transport: ADFC Sachsen empfiehlt das Fahrrad zum Schutz vor Infektion.
 Leipzig advocates more cycle paths: Oeko Loewe